zhousarah/azure-compute-docs/articles/virtual-machines/installing-vm-watch.md

 :::image type="content" source="./media/vm-watch/linux-azure-vm.png" alt-text="Screenshot of the Linux VM installation.":::

-To confirm that ***VM watch*** has been enabled on this VM, navigate back to the Overview Page and click on the JSON view for the VM.
+To confirm that ***VM watch*** was enabled on this VM, navigate back to the Overview Page and click on the JSON view for the VM.
 Ensure the configuration exists in the JSON

 ```
   "settings": {